Summer Camp 2025 Information

 We offer several camp sessions lasting from three to eight days for children of various ages.
 Your child will be supervised by caring on-site counselors who have been pre-screened with reference checks as well as a criminal background check.

 We offer three types of camping experiences for children ranging in age from six to sixteen which include; residential camps, day camps and teen wilderness camps.
-The three camping experiences we offer are listed below, click on the links for more information about each:
+The three camping experiences we offer are listed below, click on the links for more information about each.
+If you’re not able to find the information you need on this page please click on the Information button below:

 Timberlake